-"To achieve an incremental development of Steeple Claydon, which respects the rural nature of the parish and offers housing and social/economic opportunities for current and future generations."
+"To achieve an incremental development of Steeple Claydon, which respects the rural nature of the parish and offers housing combined with social, economic and environmental opportunities for both current and future generations."

 5.2 The vision is largely inspired by the responses to the parish survey questionnaire, the feedback responses and, more broadly, by the interactions with residents during the preparation of the Plan.